-Based on faculty judgment, a student can be denied or removed from a field placement at any time.
-See Appendix E for procedures for video and audiotaping.
+Based on faculty judgment, a student can be denied or removed from a field placement at any time; concerns about professional and interpersonal behaviors can be grounds for probation or dismissal.
+See Appendix F for recording protocol.

 Practicum I

 Practicum I Description